LucaGiordano92/starter-academic/content/home/accomplishments.md

       * Management of personal data
       * Common Data Element and standard in the Clinical Data Management
       * Design and development of paper and electronic Case Report Forms
-      * Clinical Data Manager and data quality management
+      * Clinical Data Manager and data quality management.

   organization: FormazioneNelFarmaceutico.com
   organization_url: https://formazionenelfarmaceutico.com/